-It is required by the University Committee on Animal Care (UCAC) that all faculty, staff, students, and volunteers wishing to use animals in research or teaching at ETSU must (no exceptions) complete the online training course and exam.
+It is required by the Institutional Animal Care and Use Committee (IACUC) that all faculty, staff, students, and volunteers wishing to use animals in research or teaching at ETSU must (no exceptions) complete the online training course and exam.
 Additionally, an orientation tour of the animal facility and participation in the Occupational Health and Safety Program (OH&SP) are required before an individual can use/handle animals.
 An orientation will be scheduled by DLAR after training and Occupational Health requirements are met and the individual has been added to an active animal use protocol(s).
 The steps to becoming approved to use animals are:

 - Complete and submit a Health Assessment.
-Submission of a Health Assessment form is how you enroll in OH&SP.
+Submission of a Health Assessment form through OneAegis is how you enroll in OH&SP.
 Your Health Assessment will be reviewed by the OH&SP

 physician, and DLAR will be contacted once you have been approved to work with animals.

-A Risk Inventory is required for each lab in which animals are used, and should be submitted annually by the PI.
-The OH&SP Coordinator will send a reminder each year when an updated Risk Inventory is due.
+A Risk Inventory is required for each lab in which animals are used, and should be submitted annually by the PI through OneAegis.
+A notification will be sent annually for re-submission.

 - You must be listed on an approved Animal Study Protocol.
-The PI for the project on which you will be working is required to submit a modification to add new personnel to the appropriate protocol.
+The PI for the project on which you will be working is required to submit a modification to their protocol to add personnel .